How To Write a Critical Analysis in 5 Steps (With Tips)

 4. Conclude your critical analysis

 Write a conclusion that restates your perspective.
 It should build on the statements in your body paragraphs to bring your critical analysis to a natural stopping point.
-It will have similar content to your introduction but it should be expressed in a different way.
-Two to four sentences is sufficient for most conclusions, but the conclusions of some complex critical analyses may have multiple paragraphs.
+It will have similar content to your introduction but it should be expressed differently.
+Two to four sentences are sufficient for most conclusions, but the conclusions of some complex critical analyses may have multiple paragraphs.